-Every student has the right to expect peace, reasonable privacy, respect for feelings and belongings, and a tranquil living environment in his or her dorm room.
-As the dormitory is a student's temporary home, as well as the more permanent home of the dorm faculty, consideration for others and community spirit are especially vital.
+We welcome boarding students beginning in grade six.
+Every boarding student has the right to expect peace, reasonable privacy, respect for feelings and belongings, and a safe living environment in his or her dorm room.
+As the dormitory is a student's temporary home, as well as the more permanent home of the dorm faculty, consideration for others and community spirit are vital.
 When cooperation and understanding prevail, residential life becomes the source of meaningful and lasting friendships.

-Every student at TASIS has a faculty advisor to provide guidance and support.
+Every student at TASIS has a faculty Advisor to provide guidance and support.
 Working with students both individually and in small groups, the Advisor serves as the student's counselor, disciplinarian, friend, role model, and listener.
-Advisor groups meet regularly and dine together at Wednesday's family-style dinner.
-The Advisor, with the close cooperation of the other members of the School's Administration and faculty, pulls together information about all aspects of a student's life at school.
+Advisor groups meet regularly and dine together at biweeky family-style dinners.
+The Advisor, with the close cooperation of the other members of the School's administration and faculty, pulls together information about all aspects of a student's life at school.

 Students participate in the running of the school through the Student Council.
 The Student Council is made up of class representatives and officers elected by the student body as a whole.
 They act as a student voice for ways to improve the school by working with administrators to discuss issues that affect student life.
 The Student Council makes formal proposals to the administration regarding school policies and fields concerns from students about academic, dorm, discipline, and social issues.

-There are various clubs on campus dedicated to specialized interests: Model UN and Model Congress give students experience in political debate.
-ACA (Assisting Children with AIDS) and CAMEO (Cancer and Malaria Education Organization) give service, raise money, and educate the community about these issues.
-The Yearbook chronicles the year, and the student newspaper provides an outlet for student writing.
-Two high school drama productions and one middle school production are put on each year.
-Choral and instrumental groups perform throughout the year.
+There are various clubs on campus dedicated to specialized interests.
+Among many other options, Model UN give students experience in political debate, the Yearbook chronicles the year, and the Journalism and Video Production Internship provides an outlet for student writing and filmmaking.
+Two High School theater productions, a Middle School production, and an Elementary School play are put on each year, and choral and instrumental groups perform throughout the year.